 In their new home, they planted lots of fruit trees and vegetable plants and lived off the garden as much as they could.
 Mum was amazing at making dishes with whatever she had.
 Dad loved his garden and would work hard on the weekends to maintain it.
 It was a corner block and there was alot of lawn to cut, but he never complained.
 Mum would help too.

 My brother Francesco (Frank) was a honeymoon baby and was born on the 22nd September, 1966 and my Dad was over the moon.
 Mum tells me that it was a Thursday and he arrived at 4.45pm.
 Dad was so proud and had sent Mum flowers from Fays Flowers from Scott Street, Dandenong.

 Mum was so sad for Dad that he had to walk to Pilkington ACI nearly 1 1/2 hours each way and coming home absolutely exhausted only to have do it again the next day.
 Occasionally he would get a lift by a man named Mr Smith who lived at the end of our street, but it depended on what shift work you were doing.
 Dad used to do morning, afternoon and overnight shifts.
 So one day Mum surprised Dad with a driving lesson with a nice lady and although he was not happy at first, he was really happy when he had come back from his lesson.

 So Easter 1970, Dad bought his first car, a light blue Datsun 1600b which we would eventually name 'Nellie'.
-My sister Linda Nara would complete their family on 20th January 1973.
+My sister Linda Nara would complete their family on Saturday 20th January 1973 at 4am.
 'Nellie' would take us on many amazing adventures together.
 We called her that as she struggled to go up the hills occasionally as Dad would often take us up to the Mountains.
-I still remember us all saying "come on Nellie" and she would eventually make it.
+I can still remember us all saying "come on Nellie" and then she would eventually make it.
 We had made such amazing memories that are still with me today.